Hardness of monadic second-order formulae over succinct graphs: Definitions

+\paragraph{Remark.} While being slightly non-standard, our definition has the useful property that to decide if an edge $(v,v')$ exists, for $v \neq v'$, it suffices to consider the least common ancestor of $v$ and $v'$ in the decomposition, which is necessarily a $\join M$ node, and the composition of the recolorings on the paths from $v$ and $v'$ to this node.
+This will simplify our construction, and creates no increase in the cliquewidth compared to the classical definition of clique decomposition for directed graphs using constant nodes, disjoint unions, recolorings and edge insertions (like in~\cite[Section~2.2]{frrs09} for example).

+\paragraph*{Compositionality.} The choice of the operations above is motivated by the following standard result which is usually called the compositionality lemma.
+It is the key result in Courcelle's celebrated theorem.

+\begin{lemC}[{\cite[Corollary 5.60]{courcellebook}}] Let $q \in \nn$.
+For the four operations above, the quantifier rank $q$ type of the output depends only on the quantifier rank $q$ types of the inputs. \end{lemC}

+Stated differently, for each operation above, say of arity $r$ (so $r \in \{0,1,2\}$), we have a table $T_q^r \to T_q$, where $T_q$ is the set of quantifier rank $q$ types, which gives the output type for the operation depending on the type of its inputs.
+Together, these tables can be viewed as a deterministic bottom-up tree automaton, with state-space $T_q$, which reads clique decompositions and computes their quantifier rank $q$ type.

+Note that as an important special case of Lemma~\ref{lem:compositionality}, which corresponds to the operator $\join \emptyset$, we get that the type of a disjoint union depends only on the types of its components.

 \paragraph{Additional conventions.} If $G$ is a graph, let $|G|$ denote the number of its nodes, dubbed its \emph{size}.
 If $S$ is an instance of SAT, let $|S|$ denote the number of its variables, also dubbed its \emph{size}.
-If $\phi$ is an MSO sentence, its \textbf{quantifier rank} is its number of quantifiers (not the number of alternations).
-Unless stated otherwise: \textbf{increasing} means strictly increasing; \textbf{integer} means positive or zero integer; \textbf{polynomial} means nonconstant polynomial with integer coefficients.
+Unless stated otherwise: \emph{increasing} means strictly increasing; \emph{integer} means positive or zero integer; \emph{polynomial} means nonconstant polynomial with integer coefficients.